Below you can find a complete list of Egyptian animals. We currently track 207 animals in Egypt and are adding more every day!

 Native Fish

-Egypt is not only lined with coasts along the Mediterranean and Red Seas, it also hold one of the largest rivers in the world, the Nile River.
+Egypt is not only lined with coasts along the Mediterranean and Red Seas, but it also holds one of the largest rivers in the world, the Nile River.
 These bodies of water are all rich in underwater life, attracting many anglers to the area.

-In the Red Sea, Albacore Tuna, Goatfish, Sailfish, Grouper, Wahoo, and Barracuda lure anglers from all of the world to fish for these large, marine trophy species.
+In the Red Sea, Albacore Tuna, Goatfish, Sailfish, Grouper, Wahoo, and Barracuda lure anglers from all over the world to fish for these large marine trophy species.
 However, fishermen must be cautious when around these waters as dangerous species swim roam the waters.
 Some such animals include:

 Native Snakes

-- Saharan Horned Viper – survive in extreme, rocky, arid habitats including deserts
+• Saharan Horned Viper – survives in extreme, rocky, arid habitats, including deserts.

-- Red Spitting Cobra – distinguished by black band around throat; prefers semi-desert and dry savannah; often exhibit cannibalistic behavior; spits venom at predators, causing cytotoxic and neurotoxic effects and massive pain
+• Red Spitting Cobra – distinguished by the black band around the throat; prefers semi-desert and dry savannah; often exhibits cannibalistic behavior; spits venom at predators, causing cytotoxic and neurotoxic effects and massive pain.

-- Egyptian Cobra – play a large role in Egyptian mythology and was thought to be how Cleopatra met her end; highly adaptable and able to co-exist with humans; cytotoxic and neurotoxic venom leads to complete respiratory failure
+• Egyptian Cobra – plays a large role in Egyptian mythology and was thought to be how Cleopatra met her end; highly adaptable and able to co-exist with humans; cytotoxic and neurotoxic venom leads to complete respiratory failure.

 However, there are plenty of non-venomous and even beneficial snake species found in Egypt.
 The Sand boa helps control the rat population in the country, preying on rodents and other small mammals that may spread disease to humans.
 The African egg-eating snake, while not very beneficial, does not pose a threat to humans.